harshita2201301024/obsidian/data/Office Work/Smart POA.md

 9. Clicking on Signature will redirect to notifications
 10. Change Add New Delagation to Add Smart POA
 11. Add one Stepper on left
-12. Change design of PO
+12. Change design of POA Design and Details
+13. Stepper should work
+14. clicking on next should take you to signature screen
+15.